stevenjlho/leetcode/solutions/217. Contains Duplicate/README.md

  * @return {boolean}
  */
 var containsDuplicate = function(nums) {
-    const map = new Map();
+    // Create a hash map to store the count of each element const map = new Map();

     for(let i = 0; i < nums.length; i++) {
-        if(map.has(nums[i]) && map.get(nums[i]) >= 1) {
+         // Check if the element exists in the map if(map.has(nums[i]) && map.get(nums[i]) >= 1) {
-            return true;
+            // If it exists, it's a duplicate, so return true return true;
         } else {
-            map.set(nums[i], 1)
+            // If it doesn't exist, add it to the map with a count of 1 map.set(nums[i], 1)
         }
     }